Fluent Math Logo X symbol

 Start Using Fluent Math Now!

-Fluent Math is a web app.
+Fluent Math is a free web app.
 Open multiplication.fluentmath.com on the device you want to use.
 Yeah, it's that easy!

 Use asWeb App

 There is no login, as the results are stored in the browser, and there are no problems with privacy and GDPR, since no personal info is stored.
 Always use the same browser and device.
-Use 'Add to Home Screen' for an app-like experience.

 Just open and practice.
 Fluent Math decides which facts to work on, as this enables auto-pacing and the use of smart repetition strategies.
+Points are earned as progress is made over time, and once 1000 is reached, all facts have been provided efficiently!

 Explore the Formative Assessment menu option to gain insights into the learning journey and identify challenges.
 It is a powerful tool for discovering the need for intervention and understanding the root cause of potential problems.